elves/elvish/website/ref/language.md

 An **ordinary command** form consists of a command head, and any number of arguments and options.

-The first expression in an ordinary command is the **command head**.
-If the head is a single string literal, it is subject to **static resolution**:
+The first expression in an ordinary command is the command **head**.
+If the head is a single string literal it is subject to **static resolution**:

--   If a variable with name `head~` (where `head` is the value of the head) exists, the head will evaluate as if it is `$head~`;
+-   If a variable with name `head~` (where `head` is the value of the head) exists, the head will evaluate as if it is `$head~`; i.e., a function invocation.

--   Otherwise, the head will be evaluate to an external command with the name `head`.
+-   Otherwise, the head will evaluate to an external command with the name `head`.

 If the head is not a single string literal, it is evaluated as a normal expression.
 The expression must evaluate to one value, and the value must be one of the following:

--   A callable value: a function or external command;
+-   A callable value: a function or external command.

 -   A string containing at least one slash, in which case it is treated like an external command with the string value as its path.